nicosalm/salm.dev/src/writing/winning-pokemon-showdown/index.md

 ### The Math Behind Nash Equilibrium

 Pokemon battles are zero-sum games (one trainer's win is the other's loss), which means we can actually compute exact Nash equilibria efficiently using linear programming.
-As I explore in [Nash Equilibria Hide from Algorithms](../nash-equilibria-hide-from-algorithms), this tractability is special to zero-sum games:
+This tractability is special to zero-sum games:

 ```python
 def compute_nash_equilibrium(payoff_matrix):